Gas systems in caravans and recreational vehicles

 The Guideline for gas safety and compliance: Caravans, camper trailers and recreational vehicles (PDF, 143KB) provides information for licensed gas installers, manufacturers, vehicle brokers, proprietors of vehicle sales yards, owners and potential owners about the standards and requirements for gas systems installed in caravans and recreational vehicles.

 Gas systems should comply with the requirements of the nationally recognised Australian standard 'AS/NZS5601.2 Gas installations, Part 2 LP gas systems in caravans and boats for non-propulsive purposes'.
 This standard was updated in 2020.

 - Read more about petroleum and gas legislative requirements, standards and codes.

-- Last reviewed: 13 Feb 2019
+- Last reviewed: 19 Jul 2022

 - Last updated: 12 Aug 2022